 If you are the adult child or caretaker of an elderly or infirm loved one, it may be in their best interest for you to seek legal authority over their financial, medical and legal matters.
-Legal instruments such as powers of attorney or guardianship allows you to access important confidential financial records, statements and health care information you need in order to make important decisions on behalf of your loved one.
+Legal instruments such as powers of attorney or guardianship allow you to access important confidential financial records, statements and health care information you need in order to make important decisions on behalf of your loved one.

 We offer experienced legal services and representation to help families protect their elderly loved ones when they become vulnerable due to old age or illness.
 If you are concerned about yourself or your elderly parent or grandparent becoming unable to make appropriate decisions regarding health, finances and welfare, we invite you to schedule a consultation with one of our lawyers to learn more about your options for powers of attorney or guardianship.
 We will answer all of your questions and help you understand what legal instruments are available to you and your family.

 Power of Attorney

 A power of attorney is a legal instrument that allows a person to grant authority to make decisions regarding finances, medical care, general welfare and legal issues.
 It is important to remember that a person does not obtain a power of attorney without the individual conferring the rights granted.
 Therefore, powers of attorney should be considered part of the complete estate planning and elder care process, completed at a time when all parties have faculties and capacities to make appropriate decisions.

 Generally speaking, there are two basic types of powers of attorney available to sign: